AriaMinaei/pretty-monitor/README.md

 ### Manipulating the contents of the log

-[Pretty Error](https://github.com/AriaMinaei/pretty-error) allows a bunch of customizations on the contents of its logs.
+[PrettyError](https://github.com/AriaMinaei/pretty-error) allows a bunch of customizations on the contents of its logs.
 Here is one example:
 ```javascript
 // this line substitutes a long path in the stack trace
 // with a short string, making our log a little bit tidier.